MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 ## What is it comprised of?

+When you look the app behind the scenes, you see that the prebuilt solution is made up of sets of components, that include:

+- apps
+- cloud flows
+- connection references
+- environment variables
+- tables
+- technical features

-When you look the app behind the scenes, you see that the prebuilt solution is made up of sets of components, which include apps, cloud flows, connection references, environment variables, tables and other technical features that work together to communicate with your SAP system, automate your processes, and offer an accessible, streamlined view of your data.
+These sets of components work together to communicate with your SAP system, automate your processes, and offer an accessible, streamlined view of your data.

+ After importing the prebuilt solution into Power Apps, look to the left navigational panel to view all of its different components.

   :::image type="content" source="media/prebuilt-solution/powerapps-nav.png" alt-text="Power App navigation where one can select Apps, Flows, and Solutions.":::
- After importing the solution into Power Apps, look to the left navigational panel to view all of its different components.

 - Select **Flows** to view the list of included flows.
 - Select **Apps** to view the list of included apps.